Amario94/wireframing/README.md

 Whether you're creating simple sketches or polished mockups, Figma provides the flexibility and tools needed to take your wireframes from concept to completion.

+## Benefits of Wireframing in Software Development

+Wireframing is not just a design task — it plays a critical role in the software development process as well.
+By creating a visual blueprint of the application, wireframes help align teams, clarify requirements, and streamline development.

+### 1. Guides the Design and Development Process
+Wireframes act as a roadmap for both designers and developers.
+They outline the structure and flow of an interface before any code is written, helping teams make informed decisions early on.

+**Example**: A high-fidelity wireframe showing form elements, button placements, and layout helps frontend developers understand how to structure the HTML/CSS and build interactions logically.

+### 2. Facilitates Team Communication
+Wireframes serve as a shared reference point for designers, developers, product managers, and stakeholders.
+They help everyone stay on the same page regarding how a product should function and look.

+**Example**: When using a collaborative tool like Figma, a wireframe allows real-time feedback from developers and stakeholders, ensuring that what gets built matches the intended user experience.

+### 3. Saves Time and Reduces Rework
+By identifying layout issues and usability problems early, wireframes reduce the risk of costly revisions later in development.

+**Example**: If a wireframe reveals that a navigation menu is too cluttered, the issue can be resolved before implementation — saving time compared to redesigning after code is written.

+### 4. Improves User Experience
+Wireframes focus on user flow and interaction design before visual aesthetics.
+This ensures that functionality is prioritized and that users have a seamless experience.

+**Example**: By wireframing a mobile checkout process, the team can streamline steps to minimize friction, resulting in a smoother user journey.

+---

+Wireframing is a valuable step in bridging the gap between idea and implementation.
+It fosters better planning, smoother collaboration, and more efficient development.